Beet of the Wild

 It can vary depending on the size of each cookie, what other ingredients are added or if any substitutions or variations are made.
 However, when making this Almond Flour Chocolate Chip Cookie recipe as written, a single palm-sized cookie provides about 200 calories.

-If you try this Easy Almond Flour Chocolate Chip Cookie recipe, let me know how it was by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Easy Almond Flour Chocolate Chip Cookie recipe, let me know how it was by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Easy Almond Flour Chocolate Chip Cookies (with Maple Syrup)